segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/userguiding/index.md

 ## Getting started

 1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog){:target="_blank”} click **Add Source**.
-2. Search for "UserGuiding" in the Sources Catalog, select UserGuiding, and click **Add Source**.
+2. Search for *UserGuiding* in the Sources Catalog, select UserGuiding, and click **Add Source**.
-3. On the next screen, give the Source a name configure any other settings.
+3. Give the Source a name configure any other settings.

    - The name is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
 The name can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. UserGuiding_Prod, UserGuiding_Staging, UserGuiding_Dev).